-In our view, a proper value-oriented strategy should be both dynamic and flexible, i.e., capable of accounting for differences across businesses and market regimes as well as complementary to the individual approaches utilized by fundamental analysts.
-The success of the Voya Large Cap Value strategy is a direct result of this philosophy, and it is linked to the way we practically apply excess capital yield - triangulating ECY against both other relative value measures and qualitative, differentiated insights from our experienced team of sector analysts.
+In our view, a proper value-oriented strategy should be both dynamic and flexible, capable of accounting for differences across businesses and market regimes as well as complement the individual approaches utilized by fundamental analysts.
+The success of the Voya Large Cap Value strategy is a direct result of this philosophy, and it is linked to the way we practically apply ECY - triangulating ECY against both other relative value measures and qualitative, differentiated insights from our experienced team of sector analysts.